go-goyave/goyave/docs_src/src/guide/advanced/testing.md

 ### Testing JSON reponses

 It is very likely that you will need to check the content of a JSON response when testing your application.
 Instead of unmarshaling the JSON yourself, Goyave provides the [`suite.GetJSONBody`](#suite-getjsonbody) function.
 This function decodes the raw body of the request.
-If the data cannot be decoded, or is invalid JSON, the test fails and the function retuns `nil`.
+If the data cannot be decoded, or is invalid JSON, the test fails and the function returns `nil`.

 ``` go
 suite.RunServer(route.Register, func() {